 An organization should assign new IT systems with security roles based on the business objectives and mission.
 The organization’s risk management strategy should guide the creation of the security role.

 2. Identify security controls

 A business must identify and select suitable security controls to mitigate cybersecurity risks.
 The organization’s leadership should approve the controls.
 Other controls specific to a particular system or risk can be used to supplement existing ones.
-The minimum IT assurance requirements as indicated during the risk assessment exercise, determines the controls to be used.
+The minimum IT assurance requirements, as indicated during the risk assessment exercise, determine the controls to be used.